zencane/phasmo/readme.md

 - Copy `langs/en.js` to a new file, named with the language code you wish to use
 - Modify the first line to match the property to the filename

+## To-Do
+- change timer sounds to something less harsh (no more apple alarm sound)
+- make all evidence icons clickable for easier access
+- evidence about the ghosts are *clearer* to help with no evidence runs

 ```javascript
 langs.en = { // Property here should match this language name
 ```